 - Continuous updates and 24/7 monitoring.

-Getting started with Machine Parameter Monitoring

 Getting started with condition-based monitoring

-Data logging starts at the edge where the data is collected directly from the equipment, prepared and transferred to be stored in a well-secured database of the IoT platform.
+Data logging starts at the edge where the data is collected directly from the equipment, prepared and transferred to be stored in a well-secured database of the IIoT platform.
 IXON’s intelligent measurement and control device, in combination with the web platform, allows fast and secure data transmission.

 Defining the right parameters to monitor